ciol-researchlab/Context-Aware_Translation_MAS/README.md

    pip install 'litellm[proxy]'
    ```

-   **Explanation:** This command uses `pip`, the Python package installer, to install LiteLLM along with its proxy capabilities.
-The `'litellm[proxy]'` notation specifies that the proxy feature should be included during installation.

 d. **Start the LiteLLM Proxy Server with the Ollama Llama3 Model:**

    ```bash
    litellm --model ollama/aya-expanse:8b
    ```

-   **Explanation:** This command launches the LiteLLM proxy server, specifying the use of the `ollama/aya-expanse:8b` model.
-The proxy server facilitates interactions with the specified model, providing a unified interface for handling requests. ([LiteLLM - Getting Started | liteLLM](https://docs.litellm.ai/docs/proxy/quick_start?utm_source=chatgpt.com))

 #### 2. Prepare Environment
 Install required packages.